Boletus manicus

 Boletus manicus is a species of fungus in the family Boletaceae of mushrooms.
-Found in the Wahgi valley Papua New Guinea, it was first described by French mycologist Roger Heim in 1963.
-Heim singled out this mushroom largely because of its similar appearance to Rubroboletus satanas.
+Found in the Wahgi valley region of Papua New Guinea, it was first described by French mycologist Roger Heim in 1963.
+Heim was interested in this mushroom largely because it resembles the Devil's Bolete (Rubroboletus satanas).
 In the Wahgi language it is called gegwantsyi ngimbl.
-The word ngimbl in the south Wahgi dialect means pain, which describes the intense bitterness of the mushroom.
+The word ngimbl means pain, which metaphorically describes the intense bitter taste of this mushroom.

 It has been reported that B. manicus may be a hallucinogenic mushroom.
-However, this topic is controversial, and available findings are mixed.
-B. manicus is known to contain trace amounts of three unidentified indolic compounds.
-These were detected by Albert Hofmann, but the quantities were too low to allow for chemical analysis and identification.
-The indolic compounds would need to be extremely potent, on par with LSD, to account for the claimed hallucinogenic effects of B. manicus.
-The hypothesis that these indolic compounds are indeed highly potent hallucinogens has been treated both seriously, for instance by Heim, and critiqued and discounted, for instance by Jonathan Ott.
-Other boletes besides B. manicus have also been reported to be hallucinogenic mushrooms, such as boletes in the Yunnan province in China.
+However, this claim is rather controversial.
+B. manicus is known to contain trace amounts of three unidentified indole alkaloids.
+These were detected by famous medicinal chemist Albert Hofmann, but the quantities were too low to allow for proper identification.
+The natural products from this mushroom would need to be extremely potent, on par with Hoffmann's LSD-25, to account for the proposed effects of B. manicus.
+The hypothesis that these indolic compounds are indeed highly potent hallucinogens has been treated both seriously, for instance by Heim, and discounted, for instance by Jonathan Ott.
+Other bolete species besides B. manicus have also been reported to be hallucinogenic mushrooms, such as the famous Lanmaoa asiatica of Yunnan, China.